 Auditing a Course

 Students may audit a course and attend without taking examinations.
 The regular tuition rate is charged.
 Audited courses carry no credit and do not count as a part of one’s course load, which will affect a student’s status if he or she receives financial aid or veterans benefits or holds an F-1/M-1 visa.
-Students who wish to change status in a course from credit to audit or from audit to credit must complete the Auditing a Class Form (125–012) and have it signed by the instructor and the division dean within the add/drop period for the course (no later than the census date).
+Students who wish to change status in a course from credit to audit or from audit to credit must complete the Auditing a Class Form (125–012) and have it signed by the instructor and the academic dean within the add/drop period for the course (no later than the census date).
 Students may also audit Extended Learning Institute courses with the instructor’s permission.
 The instructor may still require a certain level of attendance or completion of some assignments; students should follow the guidelines on the course syllabus or negotiate expectations with the instructor early in the semester.

 Students who wish to earn credit for a previously audited course must retake the course by reenrolling in the course for credit and paying normal tuition to earn a grade other than “X.” Advanced standing credit will not be awarded for a previously audited course.